akahigeg/docker-wordpress-with-wp-cli/README.md

 Local `src` directory is mapped `/var/www/html` on a container.

-WordPress source will be copied to `/var/www/html` when container start.
+WordPress source will be copied to `/var/www/html` when a container start everytime.